lisa-lumos/designing-data-intensive-applications/12-the-future-of-data-systems.md

 Offline-first applications - Since mobile devices often have slow and unreliable cellular internet connections, it’s a big advantage for users if their user interface does not have to wait for synchronous network requests, and if apps mostly work offline.

+More recent protocols have moved beyond the basic request/response pattern of HTTP: server-sent events (the EventSource API) and WebSockets provide communication channels by which a web browser can keep an open TCP connection to a server, and the server can actively push messages to the browser as long as it remains connected.
+This provides an opportunity for the server to actively inform the end-user client about any changes to the state it has stored locally, reducing the staleness of the client-side state.

+Recent tools for developing stateful clients and user interfaces, such as the Elm language and Facebook’s toolchain of React, Flux, and Redux, already manage internal client-side state by subscribing to a stream of events representing user input or responses from a server, structured similarly to event sourcing.

+Just because an application uses a data system that provides comparatively strong safety properties, such as serializable transactions, that does not mean the application is guaranteed to be free from data loss or corruption.
+The application itself needs to take end-to-end measures, such as duplicate suppression, as well.